torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

   =============   ===========================================

 Full mitigation might require a microcode update from the CPU vendor.
-When the necessary microcode is not available, the kernel will report vulnerability.
+When the necessary microcode is yest available, the kernel will report vulnerability.

 Turning on mitigation for Spectre variant 1 and Spectre variant 2